basit-devBE/alx-backend-python/messaging_app/README.md

-In this Directory,we are going to build a simple messaging application with Djnago and the Django Rest Framework
+This directory is a simple messaging app that has been built with the django rest_framework.The app allows you to send messages to each other